nmorlock/openbis20-scripts/README.md

 When transferring openBIS sample types, the command will automatically add a mandatory title attribute to the sample type in SEEK.
 This title will be filled with the identifier of the openBIS **sample object** (not sample type!) will be added.
-The attribute name is specified in the config file and should selected before sample types are transferred to the respective instance:
+In addition to this a openBIS Registration Date attribute will also be automatically transferred.
+The attribute name and registration date is specified in the config file and should be selected before sample types are transferred to the respective instance:
 * seek_openbis_sample_title=openBIS Name
+* seek_openbis_registration_date=openBIS Registration Date

 By default, only sample types (not samples!) with names not already found in SEEK will be transferred and the user will be informed if duplicates are found.
 The option **--ignore-existing**